Estimated reading time: 6 minutes

 *Some lizards can intentionally detach their tails from their bodies to distract predators.
 After a lizard “drops its tail”, a new one typically grows in its place.

-A crested gecko, however, can drop its tail but it will never grow back.
-This isn’t harmful to them, but many adults are shorter in length because of it (tails are usually 4 to 6 inches long).
+However, a crested gecko can drop its tail but it never grows back.
+This isn’t harmful, but many adults are shorter because of it (tails are usually 4 to 6 inches long).

 4) Rosy Boas